-Action Recommended Action By Progress to Date Action Outstanding 2.9 Ensure that training on cyber resiliency and awareness is mandatory for all staff and monitored closely to ensure the training itself remains relevant and that staff are undertaking said training. & Performance Internal Training and IT are developing an updated training course on cyber security.
+Action Recommended Action By Progress to Date Action Outstanding 2.9 Ensure that training on cyber resiliency and awareness is mandatory for all staff and monitored closely to ensure the training itself remains relevant and that staff are undertaking said training.
+Chief Officer HR & Performance Internal Training and IT are developing an updated training course on cyber security.
 List of mandatory training courses now on LearnPro.
-Communication on mandatory training will be circulated to all employees once cyber security training course ready for rollout.

-Action Recommended Action By Progress to Date Action Outstanding

-2.10
+13/03/2025 - Information security training has been rolled out to all staff and has received high praise, training department to follow up with end users who have not completed the course.
+The IT Manager conducted a Phishing exercise organisation wide, breached users were directed to a phishing training exercise, IT manager followed up the exercise with results, further instruction and a reminder to complete the phishing training.
+Training department to follow up with users who have not completed the training on learn pro

-Cyber Disaster Recovery Plans and IT Manager Cyber incident response plan, Disaster recovery plan Three plans highlighted to be

-Cyber Incident Response Plans as and Business continuity plan are all currently in ready for general use by 31st of

-detailed in previous Audit Scotland development.
-March 2025.

-recommendations, should be

-prepared and tested, primarily as a

-measure to enable appropriate

-responses to future attacks,

-attempted or actual
+Action Recommended Action By Progress to Date Action Outstanding 2.10 Cyber Disaster Recovery Plans and IT Manager Cyber incident response plan, Disaster recovery plan Three plans highlighted to be Cyber Incident Response Plans as and Business continuity plan are all currently in ready for general use by 31st of detailed in previous Audit Scotland development.
+March 2025 and approval by recommendations, should be committee at next series prepared and tested, primarily as a 13/03/2025 - Plans continue to be written. measure to enable appropriate responses to future attacks, attempted or actual